Triangulated categories of relative 1-motives: Motivic Picard functor

-By Lemma~\ref{lemm:DA_DM_n}, this also provides a left adjoint to $\DM^{\eff}_{n,c}(k)\ra \DM^{\eff}_c(k)$.
-This contradicts \cite[\S 2.5]{Ayoub_Barbieri-Viale} (note that the assumption there is the existence of a left adjoint to $\DM^{\eff}_n(k)\ra \DM^{\eff}(k)$ but the proof only uses the existence of the adjoint on compact objects). \end{proof}
+By Lemma~\ref{lemm:DA_DM_n}, this also provides a left adjoint to $\DM^{\eff}_{n,c}(k)\ra \DM^{\eff}_c(k)$, which does not exists by \cite[\S 2.5]{Ayoub_Barbieri-Viale} (note that the assumption there is the existence of a left adjoint to $\DM^{\eff}_n(k)\ra \DM^{\eff}(k)$ but the proof only uses the existence of the adjoint on compact objects).
+This contradiction finishes the proof. \end{proof}